Elanco Animal Health (NYSE:ELAN) Releases FY 2022 Earnings Guidance

-Elanco Animal Health (NYSE:ELAN – Get Rating) issued an update on its FY 2022 earnings guidance on Monday morning.
+Elanco Animal Health (NYSE:ELAN – Get Rating) updated its FY 2022 earnings guidance on Monday.
 The company provided earnings per share (EPS) guidance of $1.15-$1.21 for the period, compared to the consensus estimate of $1.21.
 The company issued revenue guidance of $4.70 billion-$4.75 billion, compared to the consensus revenue estimate of $4.77 billion.Elanco Animal Health also updated its Q2 2022 guidance to $0.22-$0.28 EPS.

-Elanco Animal Health (NYSE:ELAN – Get Rating) last announced its earnings results on Monday, May 9th.
-The company reported $0.36 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.35 by $0.01.
-The business had revenue of $1.23 billion for the quarter, compared to analyst estimates of $1.22 billion.
-Elanco Animal Health had a negative net margin of 7.65% and a positive return on equity of 6.61%.
-The company’s revenue for the quarter was down 1.4% compared to the same quarter last year.
-During the same quarter last year, the business earned $0.37 earnings per share.
-As a group, sell-side analysts predict that Elanco Animal Health will post 1.17 earnings per share for the current year.
+Several research analysts have weighed in on ELAN shares.
+Morgan Stanley lowered their target price on shares of Elanco Animal Health to $37.00 and set an overweight rating for the company in a research note on Tuesday, May 17th.
+Zacks Investment Research lowered shares of Elanco Animal Health from a hold rating to a sell rating in a research note on Tuesday, May 10th.
+The Goldman Sachs Group lowered their price objective on shares of Elanco Animal Health from $37.00 to $32.00 and set a buy rating for the company in a research note on Thursday.
+Finally, Barclays raised their price objective on shares of Elanco Animal Health from $30.00 to $32.00 and gave the company an equal weight rating in a research note on Monday, February 28th.
+One investment analyst has rated the stock with a sell rating, three have assigned a hold rating and three have issued a buy rating to the stock.
+According to MarketBeat.com, the company currently has a consensus rating of Hold and a consensus target price of $34.60.

-In other Elanco Animal Health news, Director R David Hoover acquired 5,000 shares of the stock in a transaction dated Tuesday, March 1st.
+In other news, Director R David Hoover bought 5,000 shares of the firm’s stock in a transaction that occurred on Tuesday, March 1st.
 The stock was acquired at an average price of $28.66 per share, with a total value of $143,300.00.
-The purchase was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, Director John P. Bilbrey purchased 10,000 shares of the firm’s stock in a transaction on Wednesday, May 11th.
-The stock was acquired at an average cost of $22.03 per share, for a total transaction of $220,300.00.
-Following the completion of the purchase, the director now owns 34,222 shares in the company, valued at approximately $753,910.66.
+The acquisition was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
+Also, Director John P. Bilbrey purchased 10,000 shares of the firm’s stock in a transaction that occurred on Wednesday, May 11th.
+The stock was bought at an average price of $22.03 per share, with a total value of $220,300.00.
+Following the transaction, the director now directly owns 34,222 shares in the company, valued at $753,910.66.
 The disclosure for this purchase can be found here.
 Corporate insiders own 6.40% of the company’s stock.

-Several hedge funds and other institutional investors have recently bought and sold shares of the company.
-Captrust Financial Advisors grew its stake in shares of Elanco Animal Health by 57.0% in the first quarter.
-Captrust Financial Advisors now owns 2,690 shares of the company’s stock valued at $70,000 after buying an additional 977 shares in the last quarter.
-Covestor Ltd grew its stake in Elanco Animal Health by 1,285.1% in the first quarter.
-Covestor Ltd now owns 2,978 shares of the company’s stock worth $78,000 after purchasing an additional 2,763 shares in the last quarter.
-Pearl River Capital LLC acquired a new stake in Elanco Animal Health during the first quarter worth about $205,000.
-Metropolitan Life Insurance Co NY acquired a new stake in Elanco Animal Health during the fourth quarter worth about $252,000.
-Finally, MetLife Investment Management LLC acquired a new stake in Elanco Animal Health during the first quarter worth about $232,000.
+Several hedge funds and other institutional investors have recently modified their holdings of the company.
+Vanguard Group Inc. increased its holdings in shares of Elanco Animal Health by 1.6% during the 1st quarter.
+Vanguard Group Inc. now owns 41,452,530 shares of the company’s stock valued at $1,081,496,000 after acquiring an additional 650,715 shares during the last quarter.
+BlackRock Inc. grew its holdings in Elanco Animal Health by 6.6% in the 1st quarter.
+BlackRock Inc. now owns 26,217,917 shares of the company’s stock valued at $684,027,000 after buying an additional 1,631,045 shares during the last quarter.
+Goldman Sachs Group Inc. grew its holdings in Elanco Animal Health by 14.6% in the 1st quarter.
+Goldman Sachs Group Inc. now owns 12,105,226 shares of the company’s stock valued at $315,825,000 after buying an additional 1,541,163 shares during the last quarter.
+Sculptor Capital LP grew its holdings in Elanco Animal Health by 22.5% in the 1st quarter.
+Sculptor Capital LP now owns 5,838,554 shares of the company’s stock valued at $152,328,000 after buying an additional 1,073,748 shares during the last quarter.
+Finally, Dimensional Fund Advisors LP grew its holdings in Elanco Animal Health by 27.9% in the 1st quarter.
+Dimensional Fund Advisors LP now owns 3,381,855 shares of the company’s stock valued at $88,258,000 after buying an additional 736,733 shares during the last quarter.

 Elanco Animal Health Incorporated, an animal health company, innovates, develops, manufactures, and markets products for pets and farm animals.
 It offers pet health disease prevention products, such as parasiticide and vaccine products that protect pets from worms, fleas, and ticks under the Seresto, Advantage, Advantix, and Advocate brands; pet health therapeutics for pain, osteoarthritis, ear infections, cardiovascular, and dermatology indications in canines and felines under the Galliprant and Claro brands; vaccines, antibiotics, parasiticides, and other products for use in poultry and aquaculture production, as well as nutritional health products, including enzymes, probiotics, and prebiotics; and a range of vaccines, antibiotics, implants, parasiticides, and other products used in ruminant and swine production under the Rumensin and Baytril brands.